Who is the CSOP For?

 If you do have trouble with the online form, please send an email to firstname.lastname@example.org, explaining as precisely as possible what the problem was, including error codes and screenshots, if possible.
 We would like to know about any problems so that we can improve our form and processes for our participants.
 Thanks.

 Can I take more than one class each week?

 No. Each class meets from 8:30 AM to 5 PM, Monday to Friday, so it is only possible to take one class per week.
-At this time, we are planning for only in-person courses in 2022 and will not have any online courses available.
+At this time, we are planning for mostly in-person courses in 2023 with one course offered only online.

 Can I come for just one week or do I have to come for both weeks?